OldManUmby/Sundered-Shadows/Manuscript/05-Introduction.md

 ## Who Plays What?

 The players are responsible for the actions of the protagonist - a.k.a. player characters (PCs), the heroes trying to survive and thrive during the adventures.
 However, one of the players serves as the gamemaster (GM), whose sole job is to create and manage the adventures, plus narrate the actions of the protagonists - a.k.a. non-player characters (NPCs).
-A Monster is also a form of protagonist or character.
+All animals and monsters are also forms of NPCs.

 Although it's the gamemaster's job to create the adventures, it's everyone's job to create an atmosphere of fun.
 Together, the gamemaster and the players genuinely co-write the ongoing storyline from each person's - or character's - point of view.

+### Expectations

+One of the most important aspects of *Sundered Shadows* is that the gamemaster has the final say over any adventure, campaign, or gameplay decisions and all the rules of this system.
+If the GM wishes to change or houserule anything in the game, then that is within the GM's purview.
+However, it's always best to set expectations and rule changes before playing; a good session zero can be utilized in this way.

 ## What is Sundered Shadows?